 One person’s story can change the world.
 From Emmy-winning filmmaker R.J.
 Cutler, this ten-part docuseries profiles game-changing icons and the people whose lives they’ve inspired.

 Dear… is a brand new docuseries featuring letters to some of the most influential people of our time.
 These fan letters affect the reader as profoundly as the author.
 ‘DEAR…’ explores the histories of our subjects, what inspired them to be artistic, brave, and to step into the unknown.
-Like each letter illustrated, the series is one of a kind.
+Like each letter illustrated, the series is one of a kind, and having a good TV to watch it is important, as you can also get a standing tv mount for purposes like this.

 Lin-Manuel Miranda understood that if you don’t tell your story, someone will do it for you in a way that might not be as authentic.
 He talks about creating In The Heights and literally changing the face and sound of musical theatre.
 He learned how to say, “No”, and how to wait for the right opportunity.
 Finally, Latinos were able to see themselves onstage.
 His fans’ letters speak to the ability to celebrate their heritage.
 Wait until you see how and where he shares the first 16 bars from Hamilton.
 Through this show and his subsequent speech at the Tony Awards, he gave renew voice to the LGBTQA+ community.
 Love is love is love is love is love.